Lerch's $\Phi$ and the Polylogarithm at the Negative Integers: Stirling numbers of the second kind

-Now we need to inspect the second sum from equation \eqrefe{Lerch_form} and see if it's possible to rewrite it.
+\\ At this point we need to inspect the inner sum from equation \eqrefe{Lerch_form} and see if it is possible to rewrite it.
 An expression for a similar sum exists in the literature, but this new one is much more complicated.